termilus/termilus.com/content/posts/reverse-ssh-server-deployment-and-configuration.md

 SSH into the Reverse SSH Server and create your first client script by running:

-`sudo reversessh`
+`sudo reversessh -a myclient`

-The program will prompt you for a client name and output the client script into your current directory.
+The "-a" flag indicates that we're adding a user, and the program will output the client script into your current directory.

 Display the file contents to the screen and copy its content to your clipboard (remember to replace "myclient" with your actual client name):